Legal Tips/Risk Reduction

 Service Animals

 If you haven’t already, chances are good that you will encounter a situation in conjunction with the sale or rental of housing where an individual may assert certain rights to have either a service animal or an assistance animal.
-These issues are both complicated and sensitive and must be handled carefully in order to avoid inadvertent violation of federal laws or regulations.
-The principal laws that might apply are the Americans With Disabilities Act (“ADA”) or the Fair Housing Act.
-These laws apply to different situations and create different sets of rights and obligations.
+These issues are both complicated and sensitive and must be handled carefully to avoid inadvertent violation of federal laws or regulations.
+The principal laws that apply are the Americans with Disabilities Act (“ADA”) and the Fair Housing Act (FHA).
+These laws cover different situations and create distinct rights and obligations.
 READ MORE...

 Short Sale Rider